 As an interfaith fellowship, we provide peer support, help facilitate personal growth, and co-create safe, compassionate communities for men to voluntarily explore addressing their same-sex attractions (and related issues) in affirming ways that align with their own personal faith, values, morals, beliefs and life goals.

 We especially support men who choose to voluntarily explore the possibilities for minimizing their erotic or romantic responses to other men, and/or increasing their sexual or romantic interests in women, to the extent possible.

 We also provide information and peer-support to friends and family — especially wives — of the men we serve.

 We envision a more compassionate world of mutual respect where all of us — whether we identify as gay, straight, bisexual, same-sex attracted, ex-gay or anything else — are free to choose our own identities and life paths and to live full lives in peace.

-We envision a world in which all people who are dissatisfied with their same-sex attractions are free to voluntarily explore ways to align their sexual and romantic feelings with their own personal faith, values, morals and life goal without harassment, intimidation, ridicule or legal or other prohibitions.
+We envision a world in which all people who are dissatisfied with their same-sex attractions are free to voluntarily explore ways to align their sexual and romantic feelings with their own personal faith, values, morals and life goals without harassment, intimidation, ridicule or legal or other prohibitions.